bcheidemann/squoosh-webpack-plugin/DEVELOPERS.md

 # Documentation for Developers

+## Publishing to NPM

+Run the run-publish script:

+`npm run run-publish`

 ## Publishing to Digital Ocean

 Before you begin, you will need to install and configure `doctl`.
 A guide can be found [here](https://docs.digitalocean.com/reference/doctl/how-to/install/).